 Some pressure cookers feature multiple pressure settings, so you can choose to cook at high pressure or low pressure.
-Usually that setting is changed with + or – buttons located on the control panel.

 Your electric pressure cooker will have a display timer that allows you to set the amount of time needed to cook.
 It will count down once the pot is at pressure and will show you how much cooking time is left before the food is done.